harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 In general, villagers are limited to one conversation boost per day, but there are some exceptions, though all the details are not fully understood.
 It seems as though the actual rule is **one stationary boost and one walking boost**, but some testing has shown that even a third boost can be possible in some fringe cases.
 This tactic is commonly called a **doubletalk**.

 In practice, it is usually not useful, as a villager typically remains stationary for quite some time before moving to the next location, so waiting there just for an extra +2 walking boost is not worth it.
 However, if there is natural downtime in a run where a villager could walk past after being talked to earlier in the day, a doubletalk could be free extra affection.
 In Bluebird, the player must wait until 2pm on two separate days to trigger some required cutscenes, so Louis can get a full stationary convo boost in the morning, then be doubletalked for an extra +2 each day.
-It's worth noting that the stationary and walking boosts can be done in either order, so a villager could get a walking boost *then* a stationary boost as well.
+It's worth noting that the stationary and walking boosts can be done in either order, so a villager could get a walking boost *then* a stationary boost, and vice versa.
+Also, as far as introductions are concerned, the villager's location, whether stationary or walking, is irrelevant, and the intro mechanics are applied as described above.
+Doubletalks are still possible after an introduction, but in some cases they seem to apply a unique penalty to the doubletalk in a way that requires more testing.

 ### Gift/Talk Order

+**Non-work** boosts (+5 and +6) are only applied if the villager is **talked before gifting**.
+Indeed, if the gift precedes the conversation, **the boost will revert to +4**.
+A different (typically shorter) textbox plays as well.
+This is especially important in an ending like Bluebird, where Louis is only gifted on his days off (+5), so to fully minimize the number of trips, he is always talked before gifting.
+For any conversation that is normally +4, there is no affection penalty for gifting first.

+Because the conversation text is usually shorter if it follows a gift, this can be used as a small optimization in cases where the convo boost is already +4, or cases where the affection loss is negligible.
+For example, Gwen's conversation text can be quite long in Endangered Weasel, especially as the ending progresses, so it is best to always gift her before talking, since her go-to location is a standard +4 conversation anyway.

-### Special Dialogues
+### Special Dialogues and Cutscene Effects

 There are some instances where a villager will show a special dialogue